 Lack of a Strong Digital Presence

-In the digital age, there’s no doubt that residents prefer ease of access to real-time information to long registration waits and poor activity organization.
+In the digital age, there’s no doubt that residents prefer the ease of access to real-time information to long registration waits and poor activity organization.
 They want a solution that not only meets their recreation needs but also improves connectivity with all city departments, allowing them to quickly and efficiently get the information they need.

-Unfortunately, the online presences of many a city are not appealing enough to entice citizens to engage with them on a regular basis.
+Unfortunately, the online presences of many cities are not appealing enough to entice citizens to engage with them on a regular basis.
 Cluttered website design, unclear language in long pieces of text, slow webpage load times and difficulty viewing the site on mobile devices are just a few of the common problems afflicting those organizations.
 If you’re a municipality, the importance of a website and social media platforms that thrive online is crucial to upping your engagement with residents.

 Buying from their local Parks and Rec agency needs to be as simple as making a purchase on Amazon.
 Therefore, if citizens cannot find the information they need about activities or services after typing multiple keywords into a search engine, the experience will be exasperating for them.
 Check out our previous blog post about how you can make your municipal website more user-friendly for some tips on how to overcome this issue.